Skip to main content

 • Pull Requests: Not applicable.
 This field will always be an empty array [].

-• Issues: Aggregate all results of the assignees field inherited from the PRs that resolve the issue.
+• Issues: Aggregate all results of the assignees field from resolving pull requests.
 Identical assignees are deduplicated.
-Resolving pull requests are pull requests that reference the issue via auto-closing keywords.

 From: